 Coffee Ground is an essential raw material that can be used to make fibres.
 Singtex, a Taiwanese textile company, combines coffee ground with polymer to create masterbatches.
 It is then spun into yarn.
 This resulting yarn is multi-functional and can be used in a number of products from outdoor and sportswear to everyday household items.

 As bizarre as it may sound, pineapple fabric is a vegan alternative to leather made from pineapple leaves.
 Ananas Anam, a London-based textile company, has created a natural and non-woven textile from the leaves of the pineapple plant.s

 Banana Fibres are among the strongest natural fibres in the world.
 The stem of the banana tree is used to make this highly durable and biodegradable fibre.
-It is similar to bamboo fibre but has the better spin ability, fineness, and tensile strength.
+It is similar to bamboo fibre but has better spin ability, fineness, and tensile strength.

 Lotus Fibre has been used in countries like Thailand and Myanmar for centuries.
 The lotus fibre exhibits the most supreme quality fabric.
-It appears like a mix of silk and raw linen and is light-weight, stain-resistant, soft, and breathable.
+It appears like a mix of silk and raw linen and is lightweight, stain-resistant, soft, and breathable.

-While these are great alternatives, it remains to be seen how commercially viable and suitable for large scale production each of them are.
+While these are great alternatives, it remains to be seen how commercially viable and suitable for large scale production each of them is.
 While the Hemp Fibre industry is gaining momentum, the coffee ground fabric has the same potential for the mass market.